legacysurvey/legacypipe/doc/cookbook.md

     export QDO_DB_HOST=nerscdb03.nersc.gov
     export QDO_DB_USER=desirun_admin
     export QDO_DB_PASS= password redacted

+These commands are set in the `~/.bashrc.ext` file; however, if the `legacypipe-env` script is sourced, we need to rerun the export amending the `PYTHONPATH`.

 The easiest way to set up a queue is to pass to qdo a list of task as an ASCII file: